leiachung41/leiachung41.github.io/README.md

 - Github folder: <a href="https://github.com/leiachung41/prePF/tree/master/Random_Background_Image" target="_blank">prePF/Random_Background_Image/</a>
 - Description: I praticed a random background image site and used here <a href="https://source.unsplash.com/" target="_blank">Unsplash Source</a> as a backgound sorurces.

 ## 10. <a href="https://leiachung41.github.io/prePF/Find_your_Future_Home/index12.html" target="_blank">Find your Future Home</a>
 - Key Points: **HTML, CSS, JavaScript, jQuery, Google Maps API**
 - Github folder: <a href="https://github.com/leiachung41/prePF/tree/master/Find_your_Future_Home/" target="_blank">prePF/Find_your_Future_Home/</a>
 - Description: This is application featuring a kind of real estate map.
 I used Google Maps API functions to develop this application.

-(It included that several home listings and it can show and hide by its button.
-It can draw a shape to search within it for homes.
-When you enter you favorite area, it can zoom the area.
-It featured that finding ideal homes by commuting a certain spot.
-Also, it can search for nearby places you want.)

 ## 11. <a href="https://leiachung41.github.io/prePF/Cat_Clicker/CatClicker_Premium_V2/index_P_v2.html" target="_blank">Cat Clicker</a>
 - Key Points: **HTML, CSS, JavaScript, jQuery, MVO pattern**
 - Github folder: <a href="https://github.com/leiachung41/prePF/tree/master/Cat_Clicker/" target="_blank">prePF/Cat_Clicker/</a>
 - Description: This project is consist of 5 versions of cat clicker.
 It is a simple application that when you clicks a cat, it counts the cat's clicks.
 Also, It saves click counts and shows in the application.

-(First 3 versions are I developed it from scratch.
-I used just simple javascript function to made these.
-Second 2 premiun versions are I used MVO pattern to program these.)

 ## 12. <a href="https://leiachung41.github.io/prePF/Build_a_Portfolio_Site/index.html" target="_blank">Build a Portfolio Site</a>
 - Key Points: **HTML, CSS, Grunt, Responsive web**